alexschoenwitz/wfc/README.md

 ```
 Accepts:
 - `data SimpleTiledData`: data structure of tiles and constraints to be used.
-	- `Unique bool`: true if the tile set contains variations of each tile.
 	- `TileSize int`: the width and height in pixels of each tile.
 	- `Tiles []Tile`: list of tiles to be used in the generation.
 		- `Name string`: identifying name of the tile.